dotnet/docs/docs/standard/exceptions/best-practices-for-handling-and-using-exceptions-outline.md

 		ii.
 Include as much diagnostic information as possible in your error message. iii.
 Include instructions on how the caller might prevent the error and/or the location of additional resources to help them resolve it.

-4. Multi-threaded scenarios and Tasks
-	1. [To-do]

-5. Examples	[To-do]
+4. Examples	[To-do]
 	1. Global exception handler
-	2. Try/Catch
+	2. Try/catch
+	3. Try/catch/finally - examples with transactions, temp files
 	3. Throw
 	4. Task